ColemanMitch/Spowerfy/README.md

-Spowerfy
+#Spowerfy

 Cole Mitchell 03/19/2020

+Spowerfy is a web application built in Flask that controls the playback of a Spotify playlist to skip to the next song every minute on the minute.
+It also updates a webpage to show the track name, artist, and album art of the current playback by using an asynchronous background thread.
 ===========

 ![demo gif](giphy.gif)

-Note: I've sped up the playback in the above .gif for illustrative purposes
+Note: I've sped up the above .gif for illustrative purposes

-Test of asynchronous flask communication with web page.

-Spowerfy is a flask application that controls the playback of a Spotify playlist and updates a webpage to the album art of the track that is currently playing by using a background thread for all users connected.
+Technologies used:
+* Python (async_io, spotipy, Oauth)
+* Flask
+* JavaScript
+* HTML/CSS
+* Jinja2

-It is based on the very useful Flask-SocketIO code from Miguel Grinberg.
+This project is based on the very useful Flask-SocketIO code from Miguel Grinberg.

 https://github.com/miguelgrinberg/Flask-SocketIO